CorySanin/static-cs2-portraits/readme.md

 verify that web traffic goes to the right place.
 We don't want CS2 to get avatars from the right place, we want to get them from the static-cs2-portraits server.
-It's easy enough to route traffic arbitrarily using the hosts file, but without a valid cert for the domain the connection will correctly report the connection as insecure.
+It's easy enough to route traffic arbitrarily using the hosts file, but without a valid cert for the domain the connection will correctly be reported as insecure.

 If you install static-cs2-portrait's certificate authority, applications will act no differently than if you were to connect to Valve's server directly.
 This is necessary for tricking CS2 into